 In a way you could say that box projection is a good effort to make an image texture a procedural texture.

-Box mapping or trilinear projection as it is also called is not suitable for every type of 3D model.
+Box mapping is not suitable for every type of 3D model.
 But one area where it excels is architectural visualization and interiors.
-The reason for this is that there is a lot of objects that are quite square and we can box project our texture on to those objects, make some adjustments and be done.
+The reason for this is that there is a lot of objects that are square shaped, and we can box project our texture on to those objects, make some adjustments and be done.

 Let us first look at the uniform type since it is the simple one.